Wilson–Cowan model: Rate of expansion

 Since $0.136 \le \Delta t/T \le 0.238$, Eq.
-(1) shows that the migration Rate is a fraction of the traveling wave speed, which is consistent with experimental and clinical observations regarding the slow spread of epileptic activity.
+(1) shows that the migration $\mathrm{Rate}$ is a fraction of the traveling wave speed, which is consistent with experimental and clinical observations regarding the slow spread of epileptic activity.
 This migration mechanism also provides a plausible explanation for spread and sustenance of epileptiform activity without a driving source that, despite a number of experimental studies, has never been observed.